Is Google Photos safe for backup?

 Situation 2: Need to download all your data in Google Photos

-You can download all your data in Google Photos at once by using Google Takeout, which lets you export data being held in your Google Account:
+You can download all Google Photos to hard drive or external hard drive at once by using Google Takeout, which lets you export data being held in your Google Account:

 1. Go to the Download your data page of your account.